PagerDuty/go-pagerduty/README.md

 ### CLI

-The CLI requires authentication token, which can be sepcified in `.pd.yml` file in home directory of the user, or passed as command line argument.
+The CLI requires an [authentication token](https://v2.developer.pagerduty.com/docs/authentication), which can be sepcified in `.pd.yml` file in the home directory of the user, or passed as a command-line argument.
 Example of config file:

 ```yaml